knstvk/akkount/README.md

 -----

 Install JDK 7 or above and set JAVA_HOME environment variable to the JDK root dir.
-Open command line in the project directory and run the following commands to build the application:
+Open command line in the project directory and run the following command to build the application:
 ```
 gradlew setupTomcat deploy
 ```